N-acetyl-L-cysteine: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-In patients with human immunodeficiency virus (HIV), N-acetyl cysteine can increase glutathione levels.
-An increased concentration of glutathione seems to reduce oxidative stress associated with HIV disease and improve the number and activity of CD4 T cells.
-Despite this effect, most clinical research suggests that N-acetyl cysteine does not provide additional benefits to HIV patients.
+In patients infected with the human immunodeficiency virus (HIV), N-acetyl cysteine can increase glutathione levels.
+An increased glutathione concentration appears to reduce the oxidative stress associated with HIV disease and improve the number and activity of CD4 T lymphocytes.
+Despite this effect, most clinical research suggests that N-acetyl cysteine does not provide additional benefits to HIV patients. nn

 Anti-inflammatory